hcederna/notes-email/README.md

 ### __A Note on Directory Structure__

-If you want to move the `notes-digest-master` directory from your desktop to another location, you'll need to update the file paths in two locations:
+If you want to move the `notes-email` directory from your desktop to another location, you'll need to update the file paths in two locations:

 1. Line 2 of the `src/import_learning_notes.scpt` file.
 2. Line 2 of the `notes_email` file.